 In total, Purke has appeared in 12 major league games, all of which came in ’16.
 Purke spent the ’17 season with the Charlotte Knights, the White Sox Triple-A team in the International League.
-Among pitchers with a minimum of 60 innings pitched, Purke was fifth among International players in strikeout percentage (28.5) and fared better than his 3.84 ERA suggested, posting a 3.20 FIP (17th best) over 48 games.
+Among pitchers with a minimum of 60 innings pitched, Purke was tied for fifth among International League pitchers in strikeout percentage (28.5) and fared better than his 3.84 ERA suggested, posting a 3.20 FIP over 48 games.

 Purke held left-handed hitters to a .196 batting average with 42 strikeouts in 28.2 innings last year.
 The Texas native is hopeful that he can pair with Blevins to take the pressure of the pen in facing tough lefties late in the game.
 The importance of having an effective bullpen does not go unnoticed by Purke, who understands the specific roles and how they all play into having a winning season.

 The opportunity to showcase his stuff is all Purke could ask for, as he remains humble and appreciative of the chance he’s been given this spring.

 The precious Golden Ticket to the majors is still up for grabs.

 I had the privilege of speaking to Purke in early March, where we discussed not signing with the Rangers out of high school, his injury history, and why he chose to sign with the Mets this past off-season.

 MMO: Who were some of your favorite players growing up?